Skip to main content

 Additional parameters

-With the Agent component, the available parameters can change depending on the selected provider and model.
-For example, some models support additional modes, arguments, or features like chat memory and temperature.
+With the Agent component, the available parameters can change depending on the selected provider and model, including support for additional modes, arguments, or features like chat memory and temperature.
+For example:

 • Current Date (add_current_date_tool): When enabled (true), this setting adds a tool to the agent that can retrieve the current date.